Today I was Expelled from Starmer’s Labour Party, it’s so Liberating.

 There is always a silver lining and at least I got a column next to Julian Assange.

-Being a South Yorkshire miners son and an ex-squaddie comradeship has always been important to me.
-Unfortunately, that’s old Labour and it tends to be in short supply in this ‘New post-Blairite come Starmer, Labour Party.
-In the main the local party members dropped me like a bad smell, exile is always lonely but it does give you time to think about real solidarity or the lack of it.
-It’s understandable how Jackie Walker, Ken Livingstone, Chris Williamson, Marc Wadsworth and Pete Wilsman felt when they were left deserted by the Party they had put their lives and souls into.
+Being a South Yorkshire miner’s son and an ex-squaddie, comradeship has always mattered to me.
+Unfortunately, that kind of solidarity belongs to the old Labour, and under Starmer’s new Blairite revival, it’s in very short supply.
+Most of the local Party dropped me like a bad smell.
+Exile is always lonely, but it does give you time to reflect on what real solidarity looks like, and how little of it remains.
+It’s not hard to imagine how Jackie Walker, Ken Livingstone, Chris Williamson, Marc Wadsworth, and Pete Wilsman felt, abandoned by the very Party they had given their lives to.

-At least Corbyn kept his Corbynite’s and we all kept our comrades within our respective groups outside the Labour Party.
-The growing battalions of ex-Labour Party members or socialist who know better than to think the Labour Party can offer a change to the status quo.
+At least Corbyn had his Corbynites, and many of us kept our comrades in the wider movement.
+The growing battalions of ex-Labour members and disillusioned socialists know better now: the Labour Party will never deliver real change to the status quo.

 My expulsion was for the alleged support I made to a candidate standing against the Labour party, attached the letter and an image of the offending Tweet.